“Labor Omnia Vincit” McKay Law

 • The Instacart shopper

-• The vehicle manufacturer when product defects played a role
+• The vehicle manufacturer where mechanical defects contributed

 • Traumatic brain injuries and concussions